PedroCarrinhoRibeiro/UPMEM_MLP/README.md

-UPMEM and C parallel implementation of an Multi-Layer perceptron in UPMEM DIMMs.
+UPMEM and C parallel implementation of an Multi-Layer perceptron in UPMEM DIMMs as desbribed by Pedro Carrinho et al (https://ieeexplore.ieee.org/abstract/document/10768222).

 The implementation follows a host-device fashion.
 The MRAM banks and for some cases the WRAM banks, of the UPMEM DIMMs are used.
 The training was implemented both on sequentially on a CPU and in single-DPU multithreading on the DIMMs.